Bold Hearts. Brilliant Minds.

 • July 15 – Submit all other official supporting documents, including test scores.

-• September (TBD) – Residence Halls move-in day.
+• September – Residence Halls move-in day.

 Prospective Transfer Students